Essential Things to Know Before Traveling to the Emirates in 2026

 Avoid June to September if possible — summer temperatures can exceed 45°C. During Ramadan, public eating and drinking during the day are restricted, which may affect your travel plans.

-Tipping Culture and Service Charges in the UAE
+Tipping Culture and Service Charges in the Emirates

 Transportation Tips: Renting Cars and Using Taxis